Quantum field theory on curved manifolds: The Unruh effect and Hawking radiation on manifolds

-where $x=a^{-1}, t=0$ is the place for defining the simplest local inertial space.
-If one tries to define a local inertial system for any other point, one has to consider a distorted coordinate system due to Lorentz transformation.\footnote{One can see more explanations in Ref.\cite{Misner:textbook}, in which figures for the moving frame can be found.} As is immediately apparent from the metric, the field equation does not yield the local Stokes phenomenon as was the case with the Schwinger effect\cite{Enomoto:2022mti}.
+one will not be able to find the required Stokes lines.
+As is immediately apparent from the metric (and the equations), the field equation does not yield the local Stokes phenomenon as was the case with the Schwinger effect\cite{Enomoto:2022mti}.
 This indicates that there may be a fundamental error in the way of setting the problem.
-So far, many researchers have truncated locality here and moved on to find a solution in a global space\cite{Hawking:1975vcx,Birrell:textbook}, but here we shall stick to the locality of the issue.
+Here, we shall stick to the locality of the issue.

 Since the metric (covariant derivatives) does not explain the local Stokes phenomenon, the only way left for us is to use the vierbein.
-The problem is that even if the vierbein is used for the calculation, the same trivial result is obtained once the field equations are written down.
+The problem is that even if the vierbein is used for the calculation, the same trivial result is obtained once the field equations are written down, as the Lorentz frame and the inertial frame are not distinguishable by the metric.
 Therefore, the vierbein must be used without going through the field equations.
 Now consider what an accelerating observer would see if the observer looked directly at the vacuum (vacuum solutions) defined in the observer's local inertial space.
-The vacuum is observed here by the particle itself, which is ejected from ``the vacuum''.
-Since such particles have no momentum in their unique frame, we can neglect the $x$-dependent component of the vacuum solution.
+The vacuum is observed here by the particle itself, which is ejected from ``the vacuum''.\footnote{Alternatively, one can introduce the Unruh-DeWitt detector as an observer.
+The problem has been solved in Ref.\cite{Matsuda:2024ydu} by paying serious attention to the locality and the differential geometry.
+The result is consistent with this paper.} Since such particles have no momentum in their unique frame, we can neglect the $x$-dependent component of the vacuum solution.
 Considering $dt= \cosh\left(a \tau\right) d\tau$ from Eq.(\ref{eq-vier-const}), we have for the time-dependent part;

+where $dt$ is needed for the calculation, even if $\omega$ is a constant.
+The situation is illustrated in Fig.\ref{fig-Unruh}.

-which have the required Stokes phenomenon.
-See ref.\cite{Enomoto:2022mti, Matsuda:2024ydu} if the reader is interested in the details about the Stokes phenomenon.
+We have already analyzed the Stokes phenomenon of the above function in detail in Ref.\cite{Enomoto:2022mti, Matsuda:2024ydu}.
+As the details of the Stokes phenomenon of the solution are not the issue of this paper, we will present only the results here.
+See Ref.\cite{Enomoto:2022mti,Matsuda:2024ydu} if the reader is interested in the details about the Stokes phenomenon.
 One thing that should be noted is that the result does not meet the conventional (global) calculation by a factor of two.
-This point has to be explained.
+This point has to be explained here.